-If you have been charged with a DUI, you may need to attend a DUI school, formally called the DUI, Alcohol or Drug Use Risk Reduction Program.
-Under State of Georgia law, “The DUI, Alcohol or Drug Use Risk Reduction Program shall be administered by the Regulatory Compliance Division of the Department of Driver Services, and such additional staff as the Commissioner deems necessary”.
+If you have been charged with a DUI in Georgia, you may need to attend a Driving under the influence school, formally called the DUI, Alcohol or Drug Use Risk Reduction Program.
+This school is an intervention program legally required for people convicted of a DUI and is regulated by the Department of Driver Services (DDS).

 Gwinnett County DDS

-Although the threat of having to attend DUI school may not sound too bad, there are many reasons to hire a Gwinnett County DUI lawyer to help fight your DUI charges.
-Regardless of whether you attend a rehabilitation or risk reduction program, a DUI conviction will stay on your criminal record for up to 10 years, possibly impacting your ability to obtain a job, find a place to live or attend an educational institution.
-You will also likely lose your driving privileges until you successfully complete a DUI education course, which can significantly impact your personal freedom.
+Although the threat of having to attend the school following a conviction may not sound too bad, there are many reasons to hire a Gwinnett County attorney to help fight these charges and organize your defense.
+Regardless of whether you attend a rehabilitation or risk reduction program, a DUI conviction will stay on your criminal record for up to 10 years, possibly impacting your ability to obtain a job, find a place to live, or attend an educational institution.
+You will also likely lose your driving privileges until you complete the education course, which can significantly impact your freedom.

-Whether this or your first or third DUI charge, the attorneys at Philip Kim Law have the experience and knowledge to represent you in court and fight for your rights.
-They know the players and the processes at Gwinnett County Courts, so you won’t go through your DUI fight alone.
+Whether this or your first or third charge, the Gwinnett County attorney at Philip Kim Law have the experience and knowledge to represent you in court and fight for your legal rights.
+They know the players and the processes at the Gwinnett County Courts in Georgia, so you won’t go through your legal fight and defense alone.